w3c/wai-tutorials/source/forms/labels.html.erb.md

 <%= code_end %>
 {:/nomarkdown}

-### Using the title attribute
+## Using the title attribute
-{:.ap}

-Another way to tell non-visual users about the label is to use the `title` attribute of the form field.
-As the `title` attribute is usually used for additional and non-essential information, some assistive technology might not interpret it as a label replacement.
+The example below uses the `title` attribute of the form element to identify it.
+This approach is generally less reliable because some screen readers and assistive technology do not interpret the `title` attribute as a replacement for the label element (possibly because the `title` attribute is often used to provide non-essential information).

 {::nomarkdown}
 <%= sample_start %>